What are realistic ballet goals for adult beginners?

 Realistic goals for this phase include:

 - Postural Awareness: Learning to engage your core and find a neutral pelvis while standing at the barre.
+You may not be able to maintain engagement consistently, but the first step of awareness begins.

-- Basic Terminology: Understanding the difference between a plie, a tendu, and a degage without needing to look at a teacher.
+- Basic Terminology: Understanding the difference between a plié, a tendu, and a dégagé without needing to look at a teacher.

 - Turnout Mechanics: Learning to rotate from the hips rather than the knees or ankles, which is essential for injury prevention.
+You may "lose" your turnout frequently, but we begin to understand that the goal of ballet training is to maintain this muscle engagement as much as possible.

 Mid-Term Goals: 6 to 18 Months